aosabook/500lines/dagoba/chapter.md

   }
 ```

 We're done with the current step, and we've moved the head to the next one.
-If we're at the end of the program and `maybe_gremlin` contains a gremlin then we'll add it to the results, set `maybe_gremlin` to false and move the head back to the last step in the program.
+If we're at the end of the program and `maybe_gremlin` contains a gremlin, we'll add it to the results, set `maybe_gremlin` to false and move the head back to the last step in the program.

 This is also the initialization state, since `pc` starts as `max`.
 So we start here and work our way back, and end up here again at least once for each final result the query returns.